-Attorney Eric Hageman recently won a large settlement for a woman who was severely injured in a snowmobile accident.
+Attorney Eric Hageman recently won over a million dollars for a woman who was severely injured in a snowmobile accident.
 She was a passenger, hanging on to the driver, when he crashed.
 Eric’s investigation found that the driver had been at a bar drinking before the crash.
 Eric filed a lawsuit against the driver and the bar, and his client now has the financial security she needs to move on with her life.

-You can contact Eric or another snowmobile accident lawyer at our Minnesota law firm for a free consultation.
+You can contact Eric or another snowmobile accident lawyer at our Minnesota law firm using the form below.

 Who Do I Sue For Personal Injury or Wrongful Death from a Snowmobile Accident in Minnesota?